-Well one month later…this would seem to indicate a detachment 🙂 from this blog.
-My apologies.
-Let’s consider some more thoughts on ‘holy attachment’ and what God’s Word would have to say to us about it.
+Let’s consider some more thoughts on what God’s Word would have to say to us about ‘holy attachments.’

-Part I pointed us to John 15 as a key passage for understanding God’s design for our attachments or ‘connections’ with people.
-Jesus is in His last earthly hours with the faithful eleven disciples.
-There’s been talk of Him leaving, of troubles, of sorrows, of death, of Jesus leaving.
-Chapter 15 describes for the believer in Jesus, what life “in Him” looks like.
+Part I highlighted John 15 as a key passage for understanding God’s design for our attachments or ‘connections’ with people.
+Jesus was in his last earthly hours with the faithful eleven disciples.
+There had been talk of him leaving, of troubles, sorrows, death.
+In effect, chapter 15 describes for the believer what life in Jesus looks like.

 Life in Jesus is more than coming to the temple.
-Life in Jesus is not following rules.
-Life in Jesus isn’t “us down here and He’s up there”.
-Life in Jesus is exactly that: IN Him, and so He carefully helps us to understand this with the analogy of a Vine and branches, of fruit being born through the branches as the abide/make-a-home/remain/reside in the Life Source, the Vine….
-JESUS.
+Life in Jesus is not merely following rules.
+Life in Jesus isn’t about us down here and him up in heaven.
+Life in Jesus is exactly that: in him.
+He carefully helps us to understand this with the analogy of a vine and branches, of fruit being born through the branches as they abide in their source of life, the Vine—Jesus.

-Abiding Theory is so much richer (and hopeful!) than Attachment Theory!
+The theory of abiding is so much richer and more hopeful than attachment theory!
 When I attach to something or someone, I’m stuck to it, clinging, grasping, holding.
-The picture Jesus draws for us in John 15 is “oneness”, and of shared life.
-We experience this oneness with Jesus through faith, through His Word being “in us” and believed in.
-It’s a lifestyle of increasing loving obedience and loving obedience.
+The picture Jesus draws for us in John 15 is one of “oneness” and shared life.
+We experience this oneness with Jesus through faith, through his Word abiding in us, and believing in him.
+It’s a lifestyle of increasing, loving obedience.

-None of us, however, experiences this oneness with Jesus without being tempted to try to abide in something else, in someone else.
-Relational habits and sexual habits that have been a home for us, and to which we’ve become attached CAN and must be dismantled…and they can be by the Vinedresser!
+None of us, however, experiences this oneness with Jesus without being tempted to abide in something or someone else.
+Relational habits and sexual habits that have been a home for us, and to which we’ve become attached, can and must be dismantled by the vine dresser!
 This is Father God.

-Part III will bring in how “awakenings and arousings” fit in, and we’ll unpack this into specific scenarios of relational and sexual attachments that are anything but a safe home.
-And I promise that my next post will be sooner than a month from now!
+Part III will discuss how awakenings and arousings fit into the picture.
+We’ll unpack this into specific scenarios of relational and sexual attachments that are anything but safe.